dennisseah/simple/design-docs/exceptionHandling.md

   try {
     return !!(await coreAPI.getProject(name));
   } catch (_) {
-    // exception is thrown because program is not found
+    // exception is thrown because project is not found
     // this is not an error condition because we are
     // using this call to check if project exist or not. logger.info(`Unable to get project, ${name}`);